CASOS-IDeaS-CMU/twitter_conversation_collection/README.md

 TW.get_replies_from_tweet_gzip_file('infilename.json.gz', './outdir')
 ```

-#### 4. Recent search, back 7 days.
+#### 4. Recent search, last 7 days.
-Max results default is 100 tweets.
+The variable `max_results` is total number of tweets a user wants to query (increments of 100).
+The twitter default is 10 and maximum of 100 tweets per json response.
+This method will continue making API calls until max_results is reached.
 Collected data is stored in the user-specified outdir, in a folder named with the date and time of the function call.
-Files ending in numbers are data from individual API calls.
 Files ending in 'all_data' are the combined data from all of the indvidual API calls.
+The recent_search endpoint is useful for collecting recent events.
+The query parameter is a string with at least one hashtag.
+A string comprised of multiple hashtags results in tweets where both queries are present.
+Query Limit: No tweet limit beyond your Twitter Research Development tweet limits/month.
+Rate Limit: 450 Requests every 15 minutes
 ```
 TW.recent_search_tweets(query, outdir='./outdir', max_results=100)
-For example: TW.recent_search_tweets('#blacklivesmatter #BLM', outdir='./search_outdir', max_results=100)
+example of AND operator query: TW.recent_search_tweets('#blacklivesmatter #BLM', outdir='./search_outdir', max_results=100)
+example of OR operator query: TW.recent_search_tweets('grumpy OR cat', outdir='./search_outdir', max_results= )
+example of single query: TW.recent_search_tweets('#taiwan', outdir='./search_outdir', max_results=50000)
 ```

 If you want to restrict by language, add `lang:en` where en is the language code: